Search

 -

 Services for media The ministry's communications is responsible for the external and internal communications of the Ministry of the Environment in cooperation with the ministry’s departments and units.
-Contact information Director of Communication...https://ym.fi/en/services-for-media
+Contact information Head of Communications Ri...https://ym.fi/en/services-for-media

 -